How long will the coronavirus vaccines protect you? Experts weigh in.

 All of that said, antibodies will wane.
 And although it is a gradual process, once antibodies decline to a level that is no longer protective, reinfection is possible.
 Still, the infection is likely to be milder, experts said.

-Topham, founding director of the Translational Immunology & Infectious Disease Institute at the University of Rochester, has been studying the coronavirus and the role of memory B cells — immune cells that persist for a lifetime and produce antibodies when re-exposed to a pathogen that it has been programmed to fight.
-He said some people who were hospitalized with severe covid-19 infections still had high frequencies of memory B cells as well as antibodies up to nine months after infection.
+Topham, founding director of the Translational Immunology and Infectious Disease Institute at the University of Rochester, has been studying the coronavirus and the role of memory B cells — immune cells that persist for a lifetime and produce antibodies when re-exposed to a pathogen that they have been programmed to fight.
+He said some people who were hospitalized with severe covid-19 infections still had high frequencies of memory B cells, as well as antibodies, up to nine months after infection.

-He said memory B cells can even adapt quickly to a new variant of the disease, usually within days.
+He said memory B cells can even adapt quickly to a new variant, usually within days.

 “Even if antibody levels wane and you get reinfected or you get infected with a variant, the memory B cells — if you have enough of them — will respond very quickly and prevent that severe disease,” he said.

 Experts are also speculating whether immunity to SARS-CoV-2 will be as durable as with seasonal coronaviruses, which people contract repeatedly throughout their lifetimes.
-Experts estimate that immunity from those coronaviruses last a couple years and some experts predict that, in time, that may be the case with the current virus.
+Experts estimate that immunity from those coronaviruses lasts a couple of years, and some experts predict that, in time, that may be the case with the current virus.

 “I think this coronavirus is going to become like other seasonal coronaviruses in that you will either be vaccinated or infected as a child, have a mild illness and then when you see it as an adult, you’re going to have some immunity.
 While it’s not going to protect you from getting infected, the worst you’ll get is a bad cold,” Topham said.